 On-site redirects have some value, such as Netflix will take a logged-in user to the video player, but someone who has not purchased the subscription will be sent to the sign-up page.
 But in the black hat, SEO is always used to cheat search engines for users’ ease.

 Just like Cloaking, Redirects are used to spread spam.

 Google says it clearly that providing backlinks for the sake of improving search rankings in exchange for money or any other benefit is banned.
 However, many black hat SEOs buy or sell the backlinks in order to improve domain and page authority.
 Links from high authority sites are valuable as these can vastly improve SEO rankings.
 Getting these links for a new site is tough; however, this is why many new businesses pay people money for backlinks.

 In the case of sponsored content or any other kind of paid content, you should use the < rel = “nofollow” > tag to make sure that your link juice is not passed to the linking site.
-In case you have paid links to your site, and you can’t get them removed, you can use Google’s Disavow Links tool in the Google Webmaster to make sure Google doesn’t use them when it decides the position of your site in the search results.
+If you have paid links to your site and can’t get them removed, you can use Google’s Disavow Links tool in the Google Webmaster to make sure Google doesn’t use them when it decides the position of your site in the search results.

 5)Spamming in Blog Comments

 Comments are a useful tool in blogs to have a discussion about the article posted or offer your opinions; black hat SEOs use blog comments to spam backlinks to their site.
 In the past, when many authority blogs did not mark comment links as no follow, this was a huge problem.
 These days, however, the blog comment technique has dialed down as most sites mark these links as no follow, and Google itself discounts links in blog comments for page rank.